10 Best Cardio Machines for Your Garage Gym

 "Jacob's Ladder Gronk Edition" is one of the best cardio machines on our list!

 3. Assault Air Bike

 Seat Becomes Uncomfortable

 The Assault Airbike is arguably the most popular air bike brand around.
-Their original air bike will make you experience a love-hate relationship with exercising.
-It can easily be spotted around gyms and boxes all around the world, and is definitely a great tool for cardio, thanks to the involvement of the whole body.Read more
+Their first air bike will make you experience a love-hate relationship with exercising.
+It can easily be spotted around gyms and boxes all around the world and is a great tool for cardio, thanks to the involvement of the whole body.Read more

 The resistance you can feel is unlimited, thanks to the sturdy air fan.
 As you pedal, not only will your legs be on fire, but your upper body will feel the heat as well, since the handles will move in unison with your pedaling, requiring you to use your full strength to operate the machine!
 The seat is comfy and adjustable, accepting users of all shapes and sizes.
 You can even set your goals while the integrated inspiring messages keep you going!

 "Assault Air Bike" is one of the best cardio machines on our list!

 And of course, the classic treadmill.
 Have you ever seen a gym without one?
 The Pro 2000 was designed for the walker, jogger, and runner in mind.
 It will burn more calories, improve conditioning for the outdoors, and even boost your endurance.Read more

 The Pro 2000 will improve your performance, with the incline ranging from -3% to 15%.
 It means that you can prep yourself for running both uphill and downhill.
 The oversized seven inches backlit display gives you all of your essentials in one place, easy to read.
 The motor and deck both work silently, even when you pump it up to the max.
 The non-flex rollers always make sure that you have a smooth run.
 There are 32 programs included, and you can even join personal trainers at the comfort of your own home.